Mayor Greg Scharff Recognizes Local Businesses with Green Leader Award for 2016 Accomplishments

 • Stanford Real Estate for their properties at 3210 Porter Drive, 975 Page Mill Road, and 3200 Hillview Avenue.

-Palo Alto is a town that highly values sustainability, and we are committed to assisting local businesses to upgrade their buildings and reap the rewards of greater energy efficiency.
-If a business earns a Green Leader recognition award that is icing on the cake.
-WHAT ARE THE BENEFITS OF RECEIVING AN AWARD?
+Palo Alto is a city that highly values sustainability, and we are committed to assisting local businesses reap the rewards of greater energy efficiency through equipment upgrades and building retrofits.
+If a business earns a Green Leader recognition, that is icing on the cake.